 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents prescribed antianxiety drugs.
-Antianxiety drugs are prescribed to residents experiencing depression and anxiety.
+This datapoint gauges the percent of long-term stay residents who were prescribed antianxiety drugs.
+These drugs are prescribed to residents experiencing anxiety and depression.

 Managing Depression Among Residents